Small Islesboro water shuttle helps in ‘boycott’ of state ferry service

 Updated:

-ISLESBORO, Maine — Amid an island’s heated squabble with state officials over a sudden spike in ticket prices, an Islesboro water shuttle is offering discounted “boycott” rates for a week and weighing whether to try to compete long-term.
+ISLESBORO, Maine — Amid an island’s heated squabble with state officials over a sudden spike in ticket prices, an Islesboro water shuttle is offering discounted “boycott” rates for a week and weighing whether to try to compete long term.

-On Monday, Quicksilver’s owners dropped the typical $10 one-way ticket to $5, making its round trip fare $1 cheaper than the state ferry’s.
+On Monday, Quicksilver’s owners dropped the typical $10 one-way ticket price to $5, making its round trip fare $1 cheaper than the state ferry’s.
 They added routes that left at the same time as the state ferry and welcomed passengers who wanted to “boycott.”

 “When we heard that the rate hike was coming, we wanted to offer a cheap alternative,” Ben Smith, Quicksilver’s captain, said Wednesday.
 There was “no love lost” between the islanders and the ferry service in the wake of the hike, he added, and the goal was to “take away some of [the state ferry’s] business,” while showing solidarity with locals.